Employment law- Disability discrimination

-If you have cancer, multiple sclerosis, HIV infection, and visual impairment, you are automatically protected by the Act, as soon as diagnosis is given-without having to show that the condition has a substantial and long-term effect on your ability to carry out normal day-to-day activities.
+If you have cancer, multiple sclerosis, severe disfigurement, HIV, blindness, and visual impairment, you are automatically protected by the Act, as soon as diagnosis is given-without having to show that the condition has a substantial and long-term effect on your ability to carry out normal day-to-day activities.